Kökényes: Life

 Based on his name, Kökényes was presumably born into the gens (clan) Kökényesradnót of Hispanic or French origin.
 It is possible his nephew was Mikod, Bishop of Győr.
 Historian Gyula Pauler identified his person with that provost Quuchinus, who appears in an undated royal charter, when King Géza II confirmed his father's donations to the Csatár Abbey.

 Only one reliable source, the Kievan Chronicle mentioned his primacy.
-According to its narrative, when Géza II led his army against Volodimirko of Halych in the autumn of 1150, he captured Sanok, but Volodimirko bribed the group of Hungarian noblemen, including Archbishop "Kuknis" (Kuknyis), who persuaded Géza to leave Halych before November.
+According to its narrative, when Géza II led his army against Vladimirko (Volodimirko) of Galicia in the autumn of 1150, he captured Sanok, but Vladimirko bribed the group of Hungarian noblemen, including Archbishop "Kuknis" (Kuknyis), who persuaded Géza to leave Galicia before November.
 The narration reflects Kökényes' secular influence in the Hungarian royal court.

 According to a non-authentic charter, which is allegedly dated to 1145, Kökényes (now "Quinquenus") was already serving as Archbishop of Esztergom in that year.
 However the document (a royal donation letter), which proved to be a 15th-century forgery, contains several anachronistic elements and its witness list reflects the 1148–50 political and archontological snapshot.
 Kökényes possibly died either in 1150 or 1151 after a brief episcopal activity, as Martyrius succeeded him in 1151.